 1. the clay model is made by hand 2. markers are applied on the clay model 3&4. the model is scanned in 3D 5. imported model 6. after clean-up and final tweaks with T-Splines

-T4.2 (Tea for Two) is an exploration conducted for Indian stainless steel manufacturer Progetto.
+T4.2 (Tea for Two) is an exploration conducted for an Indian stainless steel manufacturer: Progetto, Inc.

 In 2007, Microsoft approached One&Co with the goal to enter the market with an innovative solution for desktop webcams.
 Our concept proposal was a camera with a rubber “ tail ” that would act as a stand for the camera when it’s on a desk, but would also attach to a computer display or a laptop.
 Monitors come in all sizes and thicknesses so really the challenge was to make the webcam versatile enough to adapt to all situations.